GreenNinjaBoy/Story-Time-Adventures-PP3/README.md

 - Another problem that was identified was that there was no line breaks between the story text and the choices presented to the user.
 	- Again this was resolved by amending the tick() function within my run.py file and tested to ensure it was working correctly.

+To my knowledge there are no other known bugs
 # Deployment

 **Creating The Repository**